-With the expansion and expansion of the Jüterbog shooting range, the “New Camp" was built on the southern side of the main road with a barrack camp, the provision office, Storage buildings and huge warehouses.
+With the expansion of the Jüterbog shooting range, the “New Camp" was built on the southern side of the main road with a barrack camp, the provision office, storage buildings and huge warehouses.

 So it inevitably became necessary to also have a medical facility for the numerous military units.
 The first on-site hospital was completed as early as 1893.

 It originally was only made up of four barracks for the sick and a few outbuildings.
 In the years 1930 to 1936 an enormous renovation and expansionof the facility took place

 (especially since the Military doctors now also had to include include family members of soldiers and private patients from the civilian population in their treatment).
 So a new hospital building in U-shape, a kitchen building and a laundry were built.